justinhyou/5C-Craigslist/README.md

 7. Users can view all posts made by self.
 8. Users can sort postings by cost (organized by descending post time by default).
 9. Users can comment on a posting.
+10. Users can only register if a Claremont Colleges student.
+11. Users can receive Slack notification for each new post made.

 ![show](https://cloud.githubusercontent.com/assets/22533214/25117292/75a8724c-23df-11e7-9f4b-0ed4c9898a0a.png)
 ![profile](https://cloud.githubusercontent.com/assets/22533214/25117295/75a99adc-23df-11e7-8119-3030ea75dabf.png)